rHedBull/strategey_RL_env/README.md

 ## Buildings
 ### Roads
-- can on be started on a claimed tile
+- must be placed on an already claimed tile
-- if tile not claimed it must be next to another road
+- or next to another building including roads and bridges

 ### Bridge
-- can on be started on a claimed tile
+- must be placed on an already claimed tile
-- if tile not claimed it must be next to another road
+- or next to another building including roads and bridges

 ### City
 - can only be placed on a visible tile
 - placing a city claims the tile

-# Docs

-## ActionManager
-for every action there exists:
-- function to check if action is possible for the agent check_action()
-- function to execute the action apply_action()

-first the check_action() function is called, for each agent.
-After that conflicts within the actions the agents want to execute are detected.
-Then there is some kind of conflict resolution, which decides what happens where conflicts occur.
-In the end all actions with the conflict resolutions are then executed using apply_action().
+### Farm
+- can only be placed on an already claimed tile

 # TODOs